-On Call, if a student is removed from a lesson they may be taken to Isolation or buddied into another classroom, either of these will mean a 2-hour detention is issued; this could be the same day or the day after depending on when the event occurs.
+On Call, if a student is removed from a lesson, they may be taken to Isolation or buddied into another classroom; either of these will mean a 2-hour detention is issued.
+This could be the same day or the day after depending on when the event occurs.

-This may sound harsh but it needs to be if it is to make a difference over time.
-The evidence from the UK and abroad suggests that the sanction must be immediate (a detention three days later doesn't work with children) and it must be specific to the problem.
-Please make sure no one gets a correction on their first day at school!
+The evidence from the UK and abroad suggests that the sanction must be immediate (a detention three days later does not work with children) and it must be specific to the problem.
+Please encourage your child to make sure they do not get a detention on their first day at school!

-We don't want to punish anyone.
-We believe that children should control themselves (it is not our job to control them).
-If anyone doesn't want a detention s/he simply sticks to the rules (they don't answer back, wear the wrong uniform, fail to do satisfactory homework, go off-task in lesson, arrive late or forget their equipment - there is a shop in school for equipment).
+We do not want to sanction anyone.
+We believe that children work hard to ensure they are allowing staff to teach and students to learn.
+If anyone does not want a detention s/he simply sticks to the rules (they don't answer back, wear the wrong uniform, fail to do satisfactory homework, go off-task in lesson, arrive late or forget their equipment - there is a shop in school for equipment).

-Our system is so simple and fair that students should not get a detention in the first place.
 If a detention is given, please do not see it as 'the end of the world'.
 Your child simply does the 30 minutes and gets a totally fresh start the next day!
-Remember we are trying to instil good learning habits; that's all.
+Remember we are trying to instil good learning habits and help them make the right choices.

-Due to transport issues, please remember to explain how important it is that your child doesn't get a correction: there may be no school bus after the detention and you may have to make arrangements to get them home.
-Please do not blame us for this, rather discuss how inconvenienced your child made you.
+Due to transport issues, please remember to explain how important it is that your child does not get a detention: there may be no school bus after the detention, and you may have to make arrangements to get them home.
+Please explain to your child how this may inconvenience you.
 This will further develop good learning habits and consideration for you and the family.

-If your child fails to attend a detention, then he / she will have crossed our 'red line'.
-This means that your child will spend the next day in isolation with a member of the Senior Leadership Group.
-The consequences of missing a 2nd detention, quite rightly, will be very serious and could result in Isolation, should this be repeated frequently it could lead to further sanctions such as exclusion.
+If your child fails to attend a detention, the detention will escalate to 2 hours, and your child may spend the next day in isolation.
+The consequences of missing a 2nd detention, quite rightly, will be very serious and could result in Isolation; should this be repeated frequently it could lead to further sanctions.